DSPS Alternate Media Procedures & Policies

 Alternate media generally refers to text or other materials produced in a specialized format intended for use by persons with disabilities.
 Types of alternate media include, but are not limited to: braille, large print, audio material, certain types of electronic files, and video with closed and open captioning.

 - Eligibility for this service is determined by the Disability Services and Programs for Students Coordinator or by an LD Specialist and is based in part on the professional documentation provided by the student.

-- Alternate media must be requested through a DSPS counselor each semester it is needed.
+- Alternate media must be requested through a DSPS specialist each semester it is needed.

 - Students requesting materials in alternative formats must own a physical copy of a textbook or other course material and have proof of purchase before the alternate media will be distributed.
 Some books might need to be unbound in order to scan them, and would be returned to the student with a different binding.